MP3 teaching files can be played from computers or other

-2. Copy the MP3 files from each of the CDs into this folder.
+If you have the CDs, copy the MP3 files from each of the CDs

-Do not copy any other files from the CDs except the MP3 files.
+into this folder.
+Do not copy any other files from the CDs except

-Also, do not create any subfolders in an attempt to better
+the MP3 files.
+Also, do not create any subfolders in an attempt to

-organize the files (they will end up being organized correctly
+better organize the files (they will end up being organized

 a folder called "extra" which contains some additional files.